deephdc/deep-docs/source/user/howto/train-model-remotely.rst

 Again, the folder structure and their content will of course depend on the module to be used.
 This structure is just an example in order to complete the workflow for this tutorial.

+Once you have prepared your data locally, you can drag your folder to the Nextcloud Web UI to upload it.

 3. Deploy with the Training Dashboard
 -------------------------------------